John Anderson (ice hockey, born 1957): Playing career

 As a youth, Anderson played in the 1969 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
 Anderson was the captain of his junior team, the Toronto Marlboros.
-He attended L'Amoreaux Collegiate Institute in Scarborough while playing Junior Hockey.
+He attended Sir John A. Macdonald and L'Amoreaux Collegiate Institutes in Scarborough while playing Junior Hockey.

-Anderson was drafted in the first round, 11th overall by the Toronto Maple Leafs in the 1977 NHL Entry Draft.
+Anderson was drafted in the first round, 11th overall by the Toronto Maple Leafs in the 1977 NHL entry draft.
 He played 814 career NHL games, scoring 282 goals and 349 assists for 631 points from 1977–78 until 1988–89.
 Anderson was beginning to establish himself during his third season in Toronto when the club made a four-player trade with the Vancouver Canucks that brought winger Rick Vaive and centre Bill Derlago to Toronto.
 Anderson was paired with the two new acquisitions to form a high scoring line for the Maple Leafs.
 His best statistical season was the 1982–83 season, when he set career highs with 49 assists and 80 points.
 Following the 1984–85 season, the fourth year in a row that Anderson had scored 30-or-more goals for the Maple Leafs, he was traded to the Quebec Nordiques for defensemen Brad Maxwell.

 Anderson continued to be a valued goal scorer with Quebec and had scored 21 goals when he was traded to the Hartford Whalers.
 Anderson then ended the 1985–86 season in Hartford with 25 points in 14 games following the trade, finishing the season with 29 goals and 74 points before scoring another 13 points in ten playoff games.
 The following year, his first full year with Hartford, Whalers sniper Sylvain Turgeon battled injuries and Anderson filled in as the top left wing on the team.
 He hit the 30-goal plateau for the fifth and final time of his career finishing with 31 goals and 75 points, good for the third highest point total on the team.
 Anderson scored the winning goal against the New York Rangers on April 4, 1987, to give the Hartford Whalers their only division championship.
 He played two more years in Hartford before playing the last five seasons of his career in the minor leagues, primarily the International Hockey League, where he was a solid goal scorer.

+As a player/assistant coach with the AHL’s New Haven Nighthawks in 1991-92, Anderson was voted a First Team AHL All-Star at left wing, the winner of the Les Cunningham Award as the league’s most valuable player, and the recipient of the Fred T. Hunt Memorial Award for sportsmanship, determination and dedication to hockey.